AlexHenderson/ChiToolbox/CHIToolbox/external/gitlab/BioSpec_Norway/readme.txt

 a MATLAB package.
 In addition the line
     import me_emsc.*
 has been added to some of the files, again to make it easier to form a package.
-Neither of these changes should modify teh outcome or performance of the correction algorithm.
+Neither of these changes should modify the outcome, or performance, of the correction algorithm.